The following Statement was made in the House of Commons on Tuesday 21 February.

 On 12 August 2021 in Keyham, Plymouth, Jake Davison shot and killed five people, wounded two others and took his own life.
 The deceased victims were the perpetrator’s mother, Maxine Davison, 51; three-year-old Sophie Martyn and her father Lee Martyn, 43; Stephen Washington, 59; and Kate Shepherd, 66.
 This was a truly horrific incident and a tragic loss of life.

-The jury to the inquest into those deaths returned their findings of unlawful killings yesterday afternoon.
+The jury to the inquest into those deaths returned its findings of unlawful killings yesterday afternoon.
 Our thoughts and prayers go out once again to the families and friends of the victims, and to the whole community in Keyham.
-I pay particular tribute to the hon.
-Member for Plymouth, Sutton and Devonport (Luke Pollard) for his tireless campaigning since the tragedy on behalf of the Keyham community and the families.
+I pay particular tribute to the honourable Member for Plymouth, Sutton and Devonport for his tireless campaigning since the tragedy on behalf of the Keyham community and the families.

 The Government keep firearms licensing under review to safeguard against abuse and prevent risk to public safety.
 In the immediate aftermath of the shootings in Plymouth, the then Home Secretary asked all police forces to urgently review their firearms licensing practices.
 The review found that, collectively, a total of 6,434 firearms and shotgun licences were surrendered, seized, revoked or refused over the previous 12-month period across England, Wales and Scotland.
 Of those licences, a total of 908 were subsequently returned or reissued following further checks or appeals decided by the courts.
 As a result of the review of returned licences, the original decision was overturned in eight cases and the licences have been re-surrendered or revoked.
 I hope that those findings provide reassurance that the police have put in place robust processes for issuing and reviewing firearms and shotgun licences.